md-siam/Hackintosh-Legion-Y730_Y740/README.md

 # Download: Hackintosh Tutorial by Siam.pdf
 All files are zipped, so unzip them before use.
+If you face any problem with my EFI file, then I will suggest you to download the EFI file from SᗩᕼᗩᗷᗩT GEᗰᗷᒪᑌᑎG

 # Special Thanks To:
 1. tonymacx86: https://www.tonymacx86.com/